OBERD Privacy Policy

 2.8 Use of Cookies

 The data processing activities that are described below utilize cookies, and more information about the specific use of cookies in the particular processing activities can be found below.
-This Section 2.8 only provides information about cookies in general, for information about URS's use of cookies see sections 3.10, 3.11, 4.9and 4.10 below.
+This Section 2.8 only provides information about cookies in general, for information about URS's use of cookies see sections 3.10 and 3.11.

 What are Cookies: Cookies are text files placed on your computer to collect standard internet log information and visitor behavior information.
 When you visit our websites, we may collect information from you automatically through cookies or similar technology.
 For further information, visit allaboutcookies.org.